kon104/sboot-study/README.md

 CREATE USER hoge IDENTIFIED BY 'password';
 GRANT select ON springbootdb.* TO 'hoge'@'%';
 ```
-If you create the environment by steps above, you can access from the host os to mysql server on the Docker container by a command below.
+If you create the environment by steps above, you can access from the Host OS to MySQL Server on the Docker container using a command below.
 ```
 host $ mysql -u hoge -p -h 127.0.0.1
 ```